camunda/camunda-docs/docs/self-managed/overview.md

 :::note

 Camunda Cloud Self-Managed is not Camunda Platform.
-If you are looking for Camunda Cloud Platform documentation, [click here](https://docs.camunda.org).
+If you are looking for Camunda Platform documentation, [click here](https://docs.camunda.org).

 :::